Speaking For The Trees

 A protected bike lane, traffic signal timing changes and a reconfigured bus stop are slated for the Frida Kahlo Way, Ocean Avenue and Geneva Avenue intersection after the San Francisco County Transportation Authority approved a funding package of quick-to-do safety projects earlier this month.

-The transportation authority committed $5.8 million for the San Francisco Municipal Transportation Agency’s Vision Zero Quick-Build program, a suite of projects meant to improve safety on the city’s most dangerous streets with the goal of eliminating traffic fatalities by 2024.
+The transportation authority committed $5.8 million to the San Francisco Municipal Transportation Agency’s Vision Zero Quick-Build program, a suite of projects meant to improve safety on the city’s most dangerous streets with the goal of eliminating traffic fatalities by 2024.

 “A quick-build project is defined to only include reversible or adjustable traffic controls to facilitate transportation safety, such as roadway and curb paint, traffic signs, traffic delineators, traffic signal changes, transit boarding islands and parking and loading changes,” according to the SFMTA’s funding request.
 “While quick-build projects are limited in scope, they offer the opportunity to implement safety improvements more quickly than a typical design-bid-build process.”

-$266,000 will go to the Frida Kahlo-Ocean-Geneva intersection, which the Vision Zero program identified as a high injury corridor in 2017.
+$266,000 will go to the Frida Kahlo-Ocean-Geneva intersection, which the Vision Zero program identified as a high-injury corridor in 2017.

 The transportation authority allocated $40,000 from the Transportation Network Company tax for design and $226,000 from the Prop.
 K sales tax for construction.